DreamOfTheRedChamber/leetcode/README.md

   2. talk about sections which could be refactored/improved, but was done in a certain way in an interview setting
   3. tell interviewer I have finished the problem

+#### Template sentences for communication<a id="template-sentences-for-communication"></a>

 ### Questions to confirm about input <a id="questions-to-confirm-about-input"></a>
 #### Field types<a id="question-field-type"></a>
 * integer or double
 * positive or negative

 #### Array<a id="question-array"></a>
 * sorted or unsorted
 * given two arrays, which one's size is bigger
 * whether could modify entries inside array

 #### LinkedList<a id="question-linkedlist"></a>
 * doubly or singly linkedlist

 #### Binary search<a id="question-binary-search"></a>
 * return boolean or specific result
 * whether duplicates exist inside array

 #### String<a id="question-string"></a>
 * whether the string contains space
 * how are tokens separated, using comma, slash or something else

 #### Tree<a id="question-tree"></a>
 * whether binary search tree

 #### Graph<a id="question-graph"></a>
 * directed or undirected

 ### Learned lessons: Java basics <a id="learned-lessons-java-basics"></a>
 #### Type size<a id="basics-type-size"></a>
+* Reference types: 32-bit system (32 bit), 64-bit system (64 bit)
+* Primitive types: boolean (8 bit), byte (8 bit), char (16 bit), short (16 bit), int (32 bit), long (64 bit), float (32 bit), double (64 bit)

+#### Error-prone APIs<a id="basics-error-prone-apis"></a>
+* Java list remove interface.
+Two list.remove() interface ( list.remove(int index), list.remove( Object object ) )
+    - List<Integer> input
+    - list.remove(index) will always take precedence because it does not require type casting
+* Ternary operator ?: priority is only higher than assignment.
+If it is used in combination with other operators, parentheses should be added.

-#### Rare mentioned collection methods<a id="basics-rare-mentioned-collection-methods"></a>
+#### Rarely mentioned APIs<a id="basics-rarely-mentioned-apis"></a>
 * set.add(elem) return false if set already contains the elem
 * list.sublist(startIndex, endIndex) returns a sublist of List

 #### Math<a id="basics-math"></a>
-    - divide two integers ( useful names: dividend/numerator, divisor/denominator, quotient, residue )
+* divide two integers ( useful names: dividend/numerator, divisor/denominator, quotient, residue )
-        - handle boundary cases ( 0, Integer.MIN_VALUE )
+  * handle boundary cases ( 0, Integer.MIN_VALUE )
     + return int quotient
     + return double quotient
         - record quotient symbol ( neg/pos )
         - convert dividend and divisor to positive
         - calculate integer part